TrustNetPK/aries-cloudagency-python/README.md

 <!-- ![logo](/docs/assets/aries-cloudagent-python-logo-bw.png) -->

-> An easy to use multi-tenant aries agency enabling multiple individual users to set up their personal agent wallets and communicate with any Aries cloud agent python (aca-py).
+> An easy to use multi-tenant aries agency enabling multiple individual users to set up their personal agent wallets and communicate with any Aries cloud agent python [(ACA-Py)](https://github.com/hyperledger/aries-cloudagent-python).

 Hyperledger Aries Cloud Agency Python (ACAG-Py) is a foundation for building self-sovereign identity (SSI) / decentralized identity services running in non-mobile environments using DIDcomm messaging, the did:peer DID method, and verifiable credentials.
 With ACAG-Py, SSI developers can focus on building services using familiar web and mobile development technologies instead of trying to learn the nuts and bolts of low-level SDKs.